krish7201/Caesar-Cipher-gui/README.md

 - We used documents relavent to the founding of the United States as test files! :) Goodness gosh golly darn bless the U S of A! 🇺🇸
 - Code can be found in the "src" folder, the file structure of this repository is a mirror image of the file structure used for the IDE intelliJ.
 - I (Kris) designed the GUI and consulted Sokhanndara.
-- Check out our final report PDF for more detailed information.
+- Check out our final report PDF for more detailed information -> ([Sokhanndara Heng, Kristopher Honetschlager - Final Project.pdf](https://github.com/krish7201/CS-466-02-Caesar-Cipher-GUI/files/11131849/Sokhanndara.Heng.Kristopher.Honetschlager.-.Final.Project.pdf))